sulu/SuluCommunityBundle/Resources/doc/12-blacklisting.md

 ## blacklist_denied.template / blacklist_confirmed.template

-When the admin click on the link a template is rendered which can show specific content:
+When the admin clicks on the link a template is rendered which can show specific content:

 **Example Template**: